leandronunes85/log-format-enforcer/README.md

 # Log Format Enforcer

-The goal of this maven plugin is to provide teams with a way of enforcing a certain logging message style in their projects.
+The goal of this plugin is to provide teams with a way of enforcing a certain logging message style in their projects.

 ## Motivation
 I often find myself working in projects where certain log guidelines were agreed upon.
 In my opinion this is awesome